benchopt/benchopt/doc/tutorials/add_solver.rst

     class Solver(BaseSolver):
         """A description of mysolver.

-        A bibliographic reference to it.
+        For example, a bibliographic reference.
         """
         ...